dvdmtw98/blog/Post Vault/articles/2021-03-17-overthewire-bandit-level-23-level-24.md

 ![Ls Command|420](images/bandit-23-24/ls-command.png)

-After waiting for about an minute we should see that some data has been written into the password file.
-Lets view the content of this file.
+After waiting for about a minute we should see that some data has been written into the password file.
+Let's view the content of this file.

 ```
 bandit23@bandit:/tmp/rand$ cat password